This post contains affiliate links.

 You’ll want to make sure you have everything you’ll need for the day with you, so it’s best to pack a day bag.
 I have used this backpack for years and am obsessed with the PacSafe brand.
 Bring some water, snacks, money, your photography gear, and probably a packable raincoat or an umbrella.
 It is the Netherlands after all.

-To make the trek for a day trip to Giethoorn, you will likely need to transfer trains, so it’s best to check 9292.nl for the best route from Amsterdam Central Station to Steenwijk.
+To make the trek for a day trip from Amsterdam to Giethoorn, you will likely need to transfer trains, so it’s best to check 9292.nl for the best route from Amsterdam Central Station to Steenwijk.
 Then take bus 70 (tickets can be bought inside the train station) to the Dominee Hylkemaweg stop.
 You’ll see a restaurant across the street and that’s the direction you’ll want to go.

 Get on a Boat!